anishasthana/git-workshop/0-set-up.md

 3. Voila!
 The SSH connection with GitHub is setup.

 ## Step 0.7 Configure commit signature with GitHub (if not already configured)

+### NOTE: This step is optional.
+If you don't already have GPG on your system, run through the set up outside of workshop hours.

 You can sign your work locally using GPG or S/MIME.
 GitHub will verify these signatures so other people will know that your commits come from a trusted source.
 GitHub will automatically sign commits you make using the GitHub web interface.[GitHub Docs](https://help.github.com/en/github/authenticating-to-github/managing-commit-signature-verification)